schollz/miti/README.md

 C D E F G A B C
 ```

+Make sure you replace `nts-1` with the name of your MIDI device!

-Note that I did not write out the full MIDI device for the instrument. *miti* will accept any part of the device name and map it to the correct device.
-So here it will accept `nts-1` in place of writing `nts-1 digital kit midi 1`.
+Also, note that I did not write out the full MIDI device for the instrument. *miti* will accept any part of the device name and map it to the correct device.
+So in that example it will accept `nts-1` in place of writing `nts-1 digital kit midi 1`.

 Now to play this sequence you can just do: